-Glancy Prongay & Murray LLP (“GPM”) announces that it has filed a class action lawsuit in the United States District Court for the Southern District of Texas captioned Miller v.
-Cadence Bancorporation et al., (Case No 4:19-cv-03492), on behalf of persons and entities that purchased or otherwise acquired Cadence Bancorporation (NYSE: CADE) (“Cadence” or the “Company”) securities between July 23, 2018 and July 22, 2019, inclusive (the “Class Period”).
-Plaintiff pursues claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”).
+Glancy Prongay & Murray LLP ("GPM") announces that it has filed a class action lawsuit in the United States District Court for the Southern District of New York captioned Gray v.
+Alpha and Omega Semiconductor Limited, et al., (Case No. 20-cv-02414), on behalf of persons and entities that purchased or otherwise acquired Alpha and Omega Semiconductor Limited ("Alpha and Omega" or the "Company") (NASDAQ: AOSL) securities between August 7, 2019 and February 5, 2020, inclusive (the "Class Period").
+Plaintiff pursues claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act").

 Investors are hereby notified that they have 60 days from the date of this notice to move the Court to serve as lead plaintiff in this action.

 If you are a shareholder who suffered a loss, click here to participate.